 I always wanted to visit the Basque Country but as there was so much to see, I decided to plan a road trip.
 Bilbao was our first port of call.
-We only had 48 hours and decided not to frantically scratch the ‘the top ten things to do’ off a list.
+We only had 48 hours in Bilbao and decided not to frantically scratch the ‘the top ten things to do’ off a list.
 Instead we explored Bilbao at a leisurely pace, immersed ourselves in it’s culture and found a city that offers so much more than the world’s most impressive art museum.

 We stayed at the modern Holiday Inn Bilbao.
 We had two rooms with a large living area outside, which was particularly handy with the kids.
 The hotel has a swimming pool, spa and leisure centre and a nice bar with a pool table.
 It was just what we needed, plenty of space and good facilities.
 It is located about 15 minutes walk to the old town, which we walked each day.